Table of Contents

 BADgrad alum to contact for info: Rob Crockett.

-Although not the best time join this industry, investors generally prize very highly people with physics backgrounds.
+Investors generally prize very highly people with physics backgrounds.
 Positions can include market analysts, fund managers, financial planners, and so on.
 You can specialize to some extent in specific industries or types of investments (for example, investments in high-tech firms, socially responsible investments, etc…).

 Even if you think you are a highly inferior programmer compared to some of your fellow grads, you are still probably qualified to be a software engineer for one of the many internet firms in the area (and elsewhere).
 Again, these jobs are looking for our analytic and computer skills.
 Some local companies to investigate are Google and Facebook.

 This is perhaps the most surprising of potential jobs.
 Aerospace engineering companies do love instrument builders, but they also love the rest of us too!
 The big companies that service the astronomy community are Lockheed Martin, Northrop Grumman, and Ball Aerospace, all of whom build instruments and space observatories.
 They need hardware engineers, software engineers, and people on the business end who are knowledgeable and can interface easily with the astronomy community.